Blue-tailed damselfly: Distribution

-This species is present in most of Europe and the middle-east.
+This species is present in most of Europe and the Middle East.
 It is a common species.

 Habitat

 These damselflies can be found in a wide range of lowland environments, with standing and slow flowing waters, brackish and polluted water.

 Description

 Ischnura elegans can reach a body length of 27–35 mm and a wingspan of about 35 mm.
-Hindwings reach alength of 14–20 mm.
+Hindwings reach a length of 14–20 mm.
 Adult male blue-tailed damselflies have a head and thorax patterned with blue and black.
 There is a bi-coloured pterostigma on the front wings.
 Eyes are blue.
 They have a largely black abdomen with very narrow pale markings where each segment joins the next.
 Segment eight, however, is entirely pale blue.
 At rest, the wings of most damselfly species are held back together, unlike dragonflies, which rest with their wings out flat.
 The thorax of juvenile males has a green tinge.

 Female blue-tailed Damselflies come in a variety of colour forms.
 Juveniles may be salmon pink, form rufescens; violet, form violacea and a pale green form.
 The colour darkens as the damselfly ages.
 Mature females may be blue like the male, form typica; olive green thorax and brown spot, form infuscans or pale brown thorax and brown spot, form infusca-obseleta.